Get to know Chelsea | Hudson Yards

 Dine & Shop

 All of Chelsea’s avenues are busy commercial strips, but Eighth Avenue has the most bars, restaurants, and stores.
-In the southwest corner of Chelsea, the Meatpacking District’s energy spills across 14th Street; it’s also where you’ll find the block-long Chelsea Market, with its restaurants, gourmet shops, and other stores.
+For a cool night out try The Hotel Chelsea, known for it eclectic history and plentiful art, there will always be something to keep you entertained with great dining options such as El Quijote or Cafe Chelsea.
+In the southwest corner of Chelsea, the Meatpacking District’s energy spills across 14th Street; it’s also where you’ll find the block-long Chelsea Market, with its restaurants, such as the famed Buddakan and plenty of gourmet shops, and other stores.
 Through the middle of the neighborhood, 23rd Street’s businesses, including a Home Depot, are largely about essentials.
 If you are looking to buy art instead, Chelsea’s galleries are concentrated west of 10th Avenue in the 20s.
-New as of 2019, the Shops at Hudson Yards has as its anchor the New York flagship of Neiman Marcus and other stores catering to a broad range of budgets, from H&M to Fendi.
-The restaurants at Hudson Yards include outposts of New York favorites, though the biggest draw is Mercado Little Spain, where you can satisfy all your Iberian culinary desires.
+New as of 2019, the Shops at Hudson Yards have everything from H&M to Fendi.
+The restaurants at Hudson Yards include outposts of New York favorites such as Peak and Estiatorio Milos though the biggest draw is Mercado Little Spain, where you can satisfy all your Iberian culinary desires.